 My Spinach Banana muffins are fun for Halloween, no matter how you serve them, but they are a little extra when you top them with frosting and sprinkles!

-Healthy Halloween Treat #8: Fruit and Yogurt Candy Corn
+9. Fruit and Yogurt Candy Corn

 Place Greek yogurt into a bowl.
 Top with diced yellow fruit (yellow kiwi or pineapple), orange fruit (clementines or cantaloupe) and white (banana, melon, or coconut).

 Serve up an assortment of green foods for a festive Halloween treat lunch.
 We like to include foods such as Banana Spinach Muffins, Snap Pea Crisps, kiwi, edamame, and cucumbers.